joshbrew/graphscript/docs/Graph.md

 )=>any|void

-type GraphNodeProperties = {
+//properties input on GraphNode or add, or for children export type GraphNodeProperties = {
     tag?:string, //generated if not specified, or use to get another node by tag instead of generating a new one

-    operator?:((...args)=>any|void), //Operator to handle I/O on this node.
+    operator?:OperatorType|((...args)=>any|void), //Operator to handle I/O on this node.
 Returned inputs can propagate according to below settings

     forward?:boolean, //pass output to child nodes